Wondering if there are mosquitoes in St Lucia?

 Check out the St Lucia mosquito season chart below:

-Although the majority of bug bites in St Lucia will just cause an annoying itchy rash, there is a small risk that they could cause a mosquito borne disease.
+Although the majority of bug bites in St Lucia will just cause an annoying itchy rash, there is a small risk that they could lead to a mosquito borne disease.

-Malaria is not present in St Lucia so you don’t have to worry about it.
+Thankfully, Malaria is not present at all in St Lucia so you don’t have to worry about it.

 The main mosquito borne diseases present in St Lucia are dengue fever, chikungunya virus and zika virus.